utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 [Search on google](https://www.google.com/search?q=understanding+git+version+control&oq=understanding+git+version+control) and you'll find a ton of [posts](https://www.atlassian.com/git/tutorials/what-is-version-control), [tutorials](https://www.codecademy.com/learn/learn-git) and [videos](https://www.youtube.com/watch?v=Y9XZQO1n_7c) about Git and version control systems.
 I encourage you to explore some that fit your learning style.
 We'll just cover enough here to get you going and we'll learn by doing.

 At its most basic, Git allows you to save your work at intervals and it keeps a history of files on your computer when you choose to save them.
 Once you have something that works, you can "commit" it and leave a comment about what you've done.
 You can then go back to that exact point in time if you need to.
-This frees the coder to experiment and make changes that may NOT work, because you know you can always go back.
+This frees the developer to experiment and make changes that may NOT work, because you know you can always go back.
 It works for any kind of file you want to put under version control.

 Git allows for a "distributed" version control system, meaning that all the code can be stored on a central server (like on the Internet) so other people can work on the shared code.
 When they "check out" a repository (or repo), they get the entire code base.
 Contributors can then make changes and "check in" those changes for others to use.

-[Github](https://github.com) is the central server where we will save our code.
+[Github](https://github.com) is the central server we will use to save our code.
 It's also a project management tool and a social network of sorts.
-It's probably the most popular programming service in the world.
+It's probably the most popular programming service on the planet.
 [Bitbucket Cloud](https://bitbucket.org/) is another popular code sharing service.

 ## Our goals

-A repository -- or "repo" -- is a folder on your computer that is tracked by git.
+A repository — or "repo" — is a folder on your computer that is tracked by git.
 Our goals here are the following:

 - Create a local repo inside our `icj` project folder.
 - Create a public repo on Github.